jitendrasuthar1998/movie-app-react-native/readme.md

 ## Video Demo

-You can watch a demo of the Movie App below:
+You can view a demo of the Movie App by clicking [here](https://drive.google.com/file/d/1-0LyReLNoeo5QOvB7wROK9sVBAKL9lZf/view?usp=drive_link).

-<iframe src="https://drive.google.com/file/d/1-0LyReLNoeo5QOvB7wROK9sVBAKL9lZf/preview" width="640" height="480"></iframe>

 ## Features